Are the Codes mandatory?

 Answer to question 3:

 No. The new Codes are model Codes that apply to new construction and major renovations to existing buildings, as well as additions in some jurisdictions.
 They must be adopted by a provincial or territorial jurisdiction to take effect.
 Some regulatory authorities may require that some provisions of the new Codes apply to existing buildings.
-To find out about the application of the Codes in your jurisdiction, please contact the appropriate government agency listed on the National Codes website under Provincial or territorial ministries.
+To find out about the application of the Codes in your jurisdiction, please contact the appropriate government agency listed on the Codes Canada website under Provincial or territorial ministries.

 Do I have to follow the new national Codes as soon as they are released?